smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 StopSDL()
 ```

-Logs of Put file request won't be written to file system, likey.
+Logs of Put file request won't be written to file system, ikely?
 To avoid such behavior script should be modified :
 ```
 StartSDL()
 RegisterApplication()
 ActivateApplication
 PutFile(some_big_file)
-Sleep(SomeMagicTime)
+Sleep(SomeUndefinedTime)
 StopSDL()
 ```

-But `SomeMagicTime` will be different for different workstations and depend from operation system load.
+But `SomeUndefinedTime` will be different for different workstations and depend on operation system load.
 So this problem can be solved only with modifications on SDL side.

 ## Proposed solution

  - Add option to flush log messages before shutdown.
- - Add option that specifies time maximum before shutdown.
+ - Add option that specifies maximum time before shutdown.

 ```
-// Write all logs in queue to file system before shutdown FushLogMessagesBeforeShutdown = false
+// Write all logs in queue to file system before shutdown FlushLogMessagesBeforeShutdown = false

 // Maximum time to wait for writing all data before exit sdl in seconds MaxTimeBeforeShutdown = 30
 ```

-By default `FushLogMessagesBeforeShutdown` should be false.
+By default `FlushLogMessagesBeforeShutdown` should be false.
 In that case SDL should not wait for writing all data to file system ans stop process after receiving `OnExitAllApplications` notification.

-`MaxTimeBeforeShutdown` doe used in case if `FushLogMessagesBeforeShutdown` is `true`.
-It should measure timer from `OnExitAllApplications` notification received.
-In case if writing logs to file system takes more than specified, SDL should terminate writing and finish process.
+`MaxTimeBeforeShutdown` would be used in case if `FlushLogMessagesBeforeShutdown` is `true`.
+It should measure time from `OnExitAllApplications` notification received.
+In case if writing logs to file system takes more time than specified, SDL should terminate writing and finish process.

 ## Potential downsides